-This can all be a bit confusing for the unfamiliar, especially since the 20 arrondissements of Paris are not always contiguous (meaning found next to one another in numeric order).
+This can all be a bit confusing for the unfamiliar, especially since the 20 arrondissements of Paris are not always contiguous (or found next to one another in numeric order).
 For example, if you get off the train at Gare du Nord in the 10th arrondissement, heading due north will lead you into the 18th, while strolling due south would bring you to the 3rd arrondissement.

 An important tip: Use the “Explore This Article” tab below to navigate to the arrondissement of your choice.
 You can then hit the “Top” button to the right of the screen to return to the top and choose another.

 What does “arrondissement” mean?
 And what’s the history?

 The division of the capital by arrondissement (which means “administrative district” in French, or more literally, “rounded area”) was first carried out in 1795.
 But at the time there were only 12 arrondissements, since many of the present-day city’s outer areas (including Montmartre in the now-18th arrondissement and Belleville/Ménilmontant in the 20th) had not yet been incorporated into Paris.

 As the city annexed these suburbs and villages, it gradually gained arrondissements.
 In 1860, under the plans of Emperor Napoleon III and city planner Baron Haussmann, the initial 12 arrondissements were scrapped, and a new plan for 20 city districts was drawn up.
 This is roughly the same division that exists in the present day, although in 2020 arrondissements 1 through 4 (making up the city center) merged for strictly administrative purposes.

 How to navigate between arrondissements (and know which one you’re in)?

 Unlike a more recently laid-out city like New York, where street numbers and cardinal directions on signs often allow you to figure out where you are without a map, it’s a bit trickier to navigate the streets of Paris this way unless you learn it by heart.